huynguyen61098/stumbleupon-evergreen-classification-/README.md

 * run python -m src.predict to generate the submission file for the competition submisson

 ## Note
-* You maybe need to change the input and output location that fit your local directory
+* You need to change the input and output location that fit your local directory